mildsunrise/university-4b-tfg/memory/sota.md

 Tracepoints are a debugging mechanism.
 They are statically inserted in kernel code through a macro, at points of interest.
 Then, through the API, the user can supply a callback that will be injected at the tracepoint they wish.
 The only cost of tracepoints, if enabled, is a no-op instruction when not in use \cite{docs-tracepoints}.

 They can also serve as event sources.
 When inserting a tracepoint, the developer can specify additional *glue code* specifying the event name, fields and their representation.
-The tracepoint may then be enabled in the tracer and will generate an event every time it's hit \cite{docs-tracepoints-events}.
+The tracepoint may then be enabled in the tracer and will generate an event every time it's hit \cite{tracepoints-events}.

 Tracepoints are organized in *subsystems*.
 In our case, we're mostly interested in the `writeback` subsystem, and specifically in the following events, which were identified to be useful in getting a general overview of the state of the cache: